 Quora is a popular question-and-answer forum where users ask questions and receive answers from various sources, including other users and professionals.
 Thus, Quora can be a great asset for law firms.

-It allows attorneys to establish themselves as thought leaders and build a reputation online.
+It allows attorneys to establish themselves as thought leaders and build an online reputation.
 You can use it to promote your firm's services and generate leads to more than 300 million monthly users.

 Taboola